-The “customer/user experience” theme is becoming ever more hot for the Customer Service Manager, Marketers, etc., in their marketing efforts to attract and retain customers in retail market today.
+The “customer/user experience” theme is becoming ever hotter for the Customer Service Manager, Marketers, etc., in their marketing efforts to attract and retain customers in the retail market today.

 A customer experience is called GOOD when it allows customers to:

 - Get a friendly, professional experience and timely support from that company.

 - Overall, the customer will be satisfied after experiencing the purchase, interacting with the gadgets of the product/ website.

 In order to meet the demands of customers, retailers need a solution that helps data synchronize between channels, so that the information is consistent, seamless, and connected.
 And those are the experience that Omnichannel provides.
 From there, retailers will be able to serve their customers better to quickly make them become loyal patrons.

 Another study has shown an interesting number: 70% of customers stop buying a brand if the customer experience is limited, while more than 80% are willing to pay more to have a better experience for the user.